-Your assessment of hazard and risk represents IOSH best practice and benefits everyone involved, and you'll be confident enough to speak up and put your training into practice.
+Your assessment of hazards and risks represents IOSH best practice and benefits everyone involved, and you’ll be confident enough to speak up and put your training into practice.

 You put compliance with UK health and safety laws and legislation above everything else.
 Employers can rely on your judgement and trust that you won’t be distracted from those obligations by internal targets or deadlines.

 “The IOSH Managing Safely qualification proves that you have exemplary health and safety standards,” explains our Head of Health and Safety, Luke Pitt.

 “You’ll show your colleagues and managers how to spot hazards and assess and control risks the right way and when you complete the course, you’ll have an internationally recognised qualification, with a certificate to prove it.”